nolanegly/ai-hacking/README.md

-# Document Personal Data Extraction Agent
+# Modular Document Data Extraction Agent

-A Python AI agent that uses Claude to extract personal details from documents for streamlining bank loan applications.
-The agent processes documents from a specified directory, extracts personal information using Claude's AI capabilities, and outputs structured JSON data.
+A Python AI agent that uses Claude to extract multiple types of data from documents.
+Features a modular pipeline architecture that can extract personal information, tabular data, and more.
+Perfect for streamlining loan applications, data processing, and document analysis workflows.

 ## Features

+### **🔧 Modular Pipeline Architecture**
+- **Multiple Extractors**: Personal data, tabular data, and easily extensible for more
+- **Priority-based Processing**: Extractors run in order of importance
+- **Smart Document Filtering**: Each extractor decides if it should process a document
+- **Parallel Processing**: Multiple extraction types run on the same document

+### **📊 Data Extraction Types**
+- **Personal Data**: Names, addresses, SSN, employment info, etc. (12 standard fields)
+- **Tabular Data**: Automatically detects and extracts tables with data type classification
+- **Extensible**: Easy to add new extraction types via base extractor class

+### **🎯 Advanced Features**
 - **Multi-format Support**: Processes TXT, PDF, and DOCX files
-- **Modular Architecture**: Easily extensible with custom tools
 - **Claude Integration**: Uses Anthropic's Claude API for intelligent extraction
+- **Confidence Scoring**: Each extraction includes confidence levels
-- **Structured Output**: JSON format with field name/value pairs
+- **Structured Output**: JSON format with separate sections for each data type
-- **Validation & Reporting**: Built-in confidence scoring and validation reports
+- **Comprehensive Reporting**: Built-in validation and summary reports
 - **CLI Interface**: Command-line interface for easy automation

 ## Installation